imissyouso/textmagic-rest-ruby/docs/TextMagicApi.md

 api_instance = TextMagic::TextMagicApi.new

 opts = {
   text: '\"Test message test\"', # String | Message text.
-Required if template_id is not set
+Required if **template_id** is not set.
   template_id: 1, # Integer | Template used instead of message text.
-Required if text is not set
+Required if **text** is not set.
   sending_time: 1565606455, # Integer | DEPRECATED, consider using sendingDateTime and sendingTimezone parameters instead: Optional (required with rrule set).
 Message sending time in unix timestamp format.
-Default is now
+Default is now.
   sending_date_time: '\"2020-05-27 13:02:33\"', # String | Sending time in Y-m-d H:i:s format (e.g. 2016-05-27 13:02:33).
-This time is relative to sendingTimezone
+This time is relative to sendingTimezone.
   sending_timezone: '\"America/Buenos_Aires\"', # String | ID or ISO-name of timezone used for sending when sendingDateTime parameter is set.
 E.g. if you specify sendingDateTime = \\\"2016-05-27 13:02:33\\\" and sendingTimezone = \\\"America/Buenos_Aires\\\", your message will be sent at May 27, 2016 13:02:33 Buenos Aires time, or 16:02:33 UTC.
-Default is account timezone
+Default is account timezone.
-  contacts: '\"1,2,3,4\"', # String | Comma separated array of contact resources id message will be sent to
+  contacts: '\"1,2,3,4\"', # String | Comma separated array of contact resources id message will be sent to.
-  lists: '\"1,2,3,4\"', # String | Comma separated array of list resources id message will be sent to
+  lists: '\"1,2,3,4\"', # String | Comma separated array of list resources id message will be sent to.
-  phones: '\"447860021130,447860021131\"', # String | Comma separated array of E.164 phone numbers message will be sent to
+  phones: '\"447860021130,447860021131\"', # String | Comma separated array of E.164 phone numbers message will be sent to.
   cut_extra: 0, # Integer | Should sending method cut extra characters which not fit supplied partsCount or return 400 Bad request response instead.
-Default is 0
   parts_count: 6, # Integer | Maximum message parts count (TextMagic allows sending 1 to 6 message parts).
-Default is 6
-  reference_id: 1, # Integer | Custom message reference id which can be used in your application infrastructure
+  reference_id: 1, # Integer | Custom message reference id which can be used in your application infrastructure.
-  from: '\"Testid1\"', # String | One of allowed Sender ID (phone number or alphanumeric sender ID).
-If specified Sender ID is not allowed for some destinations, a fallback default Sender ID will be used to ensure delivery
+  from: '\"Test Sender ID\"', # String | One of allowed Sender ID (phone number or alphanumeric sender ID).
+If specified Sender ID is not allowed for some destinations, a fallback default Sender ID will be used to ensure delivery.
+See [Get timezones](http://docs.textmagictesting.com/#tag/Sender-IDs).
   rule: '\"FREQ=YEARLY;BYMONTH=1;BYMONTHDAY=1;COUNT=1\"', # String | iCal RRULE parameter to create recurrent scheduled messages.
 When used, sendingTime is mandatory as start point of sending.
-See https://www.textmagic.com/free-tools/rrule-generator for format details
+See https://www.textmagic.com/free-tools/rrule-generator for format details.
   create_chat: 0, # Integer | Should sending method try to create new Chat(if not exist) with specified recipients.
-Default is 0
   tts: 0, # Integer | Send Text to Speech message.
-Default is 0
   local: 0, # Integer | Treat phone numbers passed in \\'phones\\' field as local.
-Default is 0
   local_country: '\"US\"' # String | 2-letter ISO country code for local phone numbers, used when \\'local\\' is set to true.
-Default is account country
+Default is account country.
 }

 begin